wellmadehq/writing/Leads.md

 > If you shop online, an Amazon Prime membership is easily worth it for the free two-day shipping alone.
 But that’s not all a Prime membership gets you.
 Here are some of the perks you may have forgotten.

+> Deadpool as a character is known for his ability to tear a gaping hole through the fourth wall — so a whole series about him going back to the original 1984 Secret Wars event and mucking around isn’t out of character.
+But the series’ second issue, out today, also has one of the most bizarre deep cuts I’ve ever seen in a Marvel comic.

+# Innate shock value

+> Not many people know this, but those hops in your favorite IPA are actually wonderful medicine for insomnia and menopause, thanks to their high phytoestrogen content.
+These same phytoestrogens, however, might be less desirable for men, as indicated by the common condition known among brewers as Brewer’s Droop.

 # Thrust right into the narrative (dialogue)

 > “My Jeremy is coming to visit this weekend,” Maddy whispered to me one night while we were out for a friend’s birthday.

 # One side, the other side